arjunapriyo/arjunapriyo/README.md

 # 👋 Hello, I'm Arjuna
-I'm a passionate software developer from Indonesia 🇮🇩
+🙌 I'm a passionate software developer from Indonesia 🇮🇩

+👨‍💻 I'm currently studying at SMK Telkom Malang

+💬 I like to talk about Web Development
 ---

 <p align="center">